Stallingborough

 - Check our Church Records page for county-wide resources.

-- The Wesleyan Methodists and Primitive Methodists had chapels here in the 1800's.
-For more information on researching these chapels, see our non-conformist religions page.
+- For more information on researching these chapels, see our non-conformist religions page.

 - The parish was in the Grimsby sub-district of the Caistor Registration District.